-- Time period: women who gave birth in February 2018 (and January 2018 at smaller trusts)
+- Time period: women who gave birth in February 2019 (and January 2019 for smaller trusts)

-Overall, women reported positive experiences for many areas of their maternity care in 2018, this includes:
+- The report shows that overall, women reported many positive experiences of maternity care in 2019

 For more information, please see the statistical release, which provides the results for all questions and contextual policy information.

 For more information about the methodology for the survey, analysis and reporting, please see the Quality and Methodology document.

 These results show how trusts performed on individual questions in the survey.
 The technique used to analyse these results allows us to identify which trusts we can confidently say performed 'better', 'worse' or 'about the same' when compared with other trusts.

 Each trust was also provided with a benchmark report which provides more detail about the data.
 You can view and download these reports on the NHS surveys website.

 Download the technical document below for detailed information on how we analysed the trust results.

 This report identifies those trusts where people’s experience of care was better, or worse than expected when we compared the survey results across trusts.

 Here, you can find the data that was published in the overall report for England and for each trust.